Path-Check/safeplaces-ct-backend/README.md

 Below are tasks that should run on every deployment.

 ##### Migrate Database
-The following command should be run on every deployment to migrate the database (if using Docker this should be handled by the [dbsetup.sh](https://github.com/Path-Check/safeplaces-backend/blob/dev/dbsetup.sh) script):
+The following command should be run on every deployment to migrate the database (if you are using Docker this should be handled by the ENTRYPOINT step in the Dockefile by running [dbsetup.sh](https://github.com/Path-Check/safeplaces-backend/blob/dev/dbsetup.sh) script):

 `spdl migrate:latest --scope private --env (staging|production)`